Please ensure Javascript is enabled for purposes of website accessibility Page 4: Teaching Classroom Rules

 Using Gentle Touches

-Hug (but ask 1st)
+Hug (but ask first)

 For Your Information

-Amanda Peirick, MEd Lead Teacher, Susan Gray School Nashville, TN
+Former Lead Teacher, Susan Gray School

 I think that reviewing and going over them daily is very important.
 When I was a young teacher, I kind of made the mistake of “I taught my rules!
 Now let’s go.”
 And then a few months into the year, I’m, like, “Where’s all this behavior coming from?”
 So I learned after awhile that to keep these at the front of our mind and for kids to really understand what they are, that we have to go over them over and over and over again and sometimes you start to feel, like, “I have said this 4,000 times.
 How do they not know this at this point?”
 But then you realize when you stop giving those reminders, that it’s just not something they’re thinking about on a regular basis.
 So reviewing them daily from the day you start school till the end of the year is really important for these kids.
 In pre-K we teach our letters, our numbers, our shapes, our colors, and we do it very systematically because these are things that kids need to know.
 We need to teach behavior just as systematically.
 A lot of times, we just think kids understand, they understand what they’re supposed to do.
 Everybody knows you come to circle time and you sit, and you’re supposed to listen to your teacher.
 But what we found is that kids don’t always know, and that’s when we start to see the challenging behaviors.
 We need to be really systematic about teaching these things also.

 As a teacher, we definitely display our self as an authority figure, but we want to get their buy-in and so we want to talk with them about why are we having these rules and what makes it important?
 In my class, we do a lot of role-playing around behavior expectations.
 I’ve started to use puppets lately, which I think is really engaging for the kids.
 We play out different scenarios of our behavior and what happens when we’re using things that are rules and aren’t rules.
 We have developed a social story in my class that we kind of use to introduce the rules.
 And in the story, we put pictures of the kids following each rule.
-So this is what it looks like when we’re using our walking feet.
-This is what it looks like when we’re using our gentle touches.
+So this is what it looks like when we’re using our gentle touches.
 This is what it looks like when we’re using nice words.
 That goes in the book center and they get to read it throughout the day, and they love seeing pictures of themselves following the rules.
 We created a rule song in our classroom.
 Music is a really engaging way to teach new things to kids sometimes and then to be able to review it over and over again.
 We developed a song that we sing every day in circle time that goes over what each rule expectation is so that they can have that reminder on a daily basis.
 We also like to practice a lot of examples and non-examples of what the rules are.
 Those are some sort of structured things that we do.
 It’s really important throughout the day to be recognizing these things when they’re happening, both when the kids are participating and following the rules, but then also if you see a child who’s not using a rule to be able to go and have a conversation about that.
 Remember we use our gentle touches.
 Why is it important to use our gentle touches, and what happens when we don’t, kind of, throughout the day on an ongoing basis.

 Transcript: Mary Louise Hemmeter, PhD